Geuthur/EVE-Alert/README.md

 - Play Sound on Local Detection
 - Easy-Use Interface
 - Start/Stop System
+- Monitoring Region on Picture Mode in real-time (also possible to stream via Discord for friends)
+- Color Detection Mode - If Picture Mode not working for you simply use the Color Detection Mode (needs more ressources)

 ## Planned Features
 - Call Drones back
 - Warp to Destination
 - Maybe in future - Auto Mining System